 The gums around your teeth that hold them in place are known as periodontium.
 When they become infected it’s referred to as periodontal disease.

 Unfortunately, many individuals are affected by periodontal disease.
-Our team at AAA Health Centered Dentistry are specially trained to detect periodontal disease at its earliest signs.
+Our team at Dental By Nature are specially trained to detect periodontal disease at its earliest signs.
 Like many diseases, early detection is the greatest way to fight periodontal disease.
 To treat periodontal disease, you must seek professional help.